M-Endymion/powershell-sccm/README.md

 ### Credits & Contact

+Some scripts converted and improved from original BAT/VBS scripts by SecretSquirrel and others.
 Maintained by M-Endymion
+Maintained by M-Endymion

 Feel free to open Issues or Pull Requests if you have improvements!

+---

 ⭐ Star this repo if you find it useful!